Leonard Mandel: Life

 Mandel was born in Berlin, Germany, where his father, Robert (Naftali) Mandel, had emigrated from Eastern Europe.

 He received a BSc degree in mathematics and physics in 1947 and a PhD degree in nuclear physics in 1951 from Birkbeck College, University of London, in the United Kingdom.
 He became a technical officer at Imperial Chemical Industries Ltd in Welwyn, UK, in 1951.
 In 1955, he became a lecturer and, later, senior lecturer at Imperial College London, University of London.
 He remained at Imperial until 1964, when he joined the University of Rochester as a professor of physics.

-Mandel became Lee DuBridge Professor Emeritus of Physics and Optics at the University of Rochester when he died at the age of 73 at his home in Pittsford, New York.
+Mandel was the Lee DuBridge Professor Emeritus of Physics and Optics at the University of Rochester when he died at the age of 73 at his home in Pittsford, New York.

 Mandel published over 260 scientific papers dealing with problems of optical coherence, lasers, quantum interactions and non-classical states of light.
 Together with Prof. Emil Wolf, Mandel organized a series of international conferences, known as the Rochester Conferences on Coherence and Quantum Optics, which were extremely influential in the history of the field of quantum optics.
 Mandel was a referee for approximately 24 scientific journals and 6 research agencies.
 He was on the Board of Directors of the Optical Society of America from 1985-1988, and was Associate Editor of the Journal of the Optical Society 1970-1976 and 1982-1983.
 Mandel was also a member of the Editorial Board for both Physical Review and Quantum Optics.
+In 2023 the Optica Foundation (formerly the Optical Society of America) established the Leonard Mandel Quantum Optics Award in recognition of Mandel's seminal contributions to the field.
+The award will be given annually and will recognize distinguished contributions to the foundations of statistical and quantum optics and applications to advanced technologies.
 In addition to his ground-breaking research, Mandel was known as an exceptional teacher and in 1992 he was awarded the Faculty Graduate Teaching Award by the University of Rochester.